database64128/MyBlog/HEVC_encoding_note.md

 * The decoder is decoding correctly, but simply misreporting the vertical size in the video metadata as the encoded size instead of the size indicated in the sequence headers.
 That's a decoder bug, but just a cosmetic bug with the metadata it reports.
 * The encoder is incorrectly setting the vertical size in the sequence headers to 1088 instead of 1080.
 That's an encoder bug.

-So to understand where the problem lies, the encoded video stream needs to be checked with different decoders. ffmpeg almost certainly reports the vertical size correctly, so I'd recommend checking with that.
-If ffmpeg says 1088, then the video was encoded incorrectly.
-If ffmpeg says 1080, then the other decoder was decoding incorrectly and/or reporting the vertical size incorrectly.
+So to understand where the problem lies, the encoded video stream needs to be checked with different decoders. `ffmpeg` almost certainly reports the vertical size correctly, so I'd recommend checking with that.
+If `ffmpeg` says 1088, then the video was encoded incorrectly.
+If `ffmpeg` says 1080, then the other decoder was decoding incorrectly and/or reporting the vertical size incorrectly.

 ## My Case
-HEVC videos encoded by NVEnc may show incorrect resolution readings in File Explorer's file properties.
-4K HEVC videos encoded by NVEnc will be rendered at 3840x2176 when using `cuvid` as decoder.
+HEVC videos encoded by `NVEnc` may show incorrect resolution readings in File Explorer's file properties.
+4K HEVC videos encoded by `NVEnc` will be rendered at 3840x2176 when using `cuvid` as decoder.

-ffmpeg shows correct resolution readings and DXVA renders the video correctly.
+`ffmpeg` shows correct resolution readings and DXVA renders the video correctly.

 ## Conclusion
-I'm not sure whether it's NVEnc's fault at encoding time or decoder's bug.
+I'm not sure whether it's `NVEnc`'s fault at encoding time or decoder's bug.